Hesperian Health Guides

 - Remove fat from meat before cooking.
 Do not eat the skin of chicken or turkey.

-- Avoid processed snack foods that are high in fat, sugar and salt, such as chips, crackers, and sweet drinks like Coca-Cola.
+- Avoid processed foods that are high in fat, sugar and salt, such as factory-made meals, chips, crackers, and sweet drinks like Coca-Cola.

 A woman can also develop diabetes during pregnancy.
 This is called gestational diabetes.
 If you are pregnant and are always thirsty or are losing weight, see a health worker to test your blood for sugar.

 - always thirsty